 Harvesting and storing

-Common apple tree problems
+Common problems and fixes

-Apple tree problems – causes and fixes
+Apple tree problems – diagnosis and action

 Apple scab – black spots on fruit and leaves